/██ /██

 - London Interdisciplinary School (2018) "The most radical new university to open in decades" the Times.
 We founded it on two key principles: First, the world is becoming more complex and interconnected.
 Second, specialisation in the workforce is becoming automated fast.
 Both of which mean we need more people who can tie together knowledge from across very different fields.

 Of course at first nobody got it, who needs more generalists?
 Then just one year after launching covid hit, demonstrating how brittle and interwoved our global system is.
-Then a year after that, LLMs were born, demonstrating quickly how higher level thinkers will be the ones crafting the future.
+Then a year after that, LLMs went mainstream, demonstrating quickly how higher level thinkers will be the ones crafting the future.

 - onefinestay (2009) was the largest distributed hotel in the world.
-It was messy and complex to scale, but a lot of fun.
+It was messy and complex to scale, a lot of back office tooling to make the swan glide but a lot of fun.
 The team was amazing and have gone on to create many more successful companies.
 We ended up selling for a healthy nine figure sum.

 - snaptalent (2007) came out of one of the first ever YC batches.
 I was only 19 (so was also one of the youngest & most naive YC founders) and what blows my mind is in hindsight how many wonderful people were in those rooms.